Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Feed citrus plants, such as lemons and kumquats, with a special citrus plant food.

-What trees and shrubs to plant in August
+What plants and shrubs to plant in August

 Any plants which have been container grown can be planted out now, although they will need careful attention to survive the demands of a hot summer.
 Container-grown plants which you could plant out now include:

 If you can wait until later in the year to plant perennials, they will need less care and maintenance, leaving you free to concentrate on other activities in the garden.

-What trees and shrubs to prune in August
+What plants and shrubs to prune in August

 - Wisteria should be summer pruned to make sure that it does not start to enter crevices in walls and guttering.
 Remove any lateral shoots at the base and any straggly growth.